backspaces/agentscript/config/cleantheme/tutorials/7 - CodePenServer.md

 ## Add HelloModel.js

 Our next step is to put the Model code in our JS pane.
-On github navigate to our HelloModel.js by clicking on agentscript > modeels > HelloModel.js.
+On github navigate to our HelloModel.js by clicking on agentscript > models > HelloModel.js.
 Again click on Raw, then paste the results in you Pen's JS area.

 ![Image](/config/cleantheme/static/CodePenJS.jpg)